fengpeiyuan/flumeng-plugins-redis/README.md

-# Flume-ng plugin with Pull-mode source and Ack-mode sink using redis list
+# Flume-ng plugin with Pull-mode source and Ack-mode sink using Redis List

 Flume-ng ([http://flume.apache.org](http://flume.apache.org)).
 This plugins base on Apache Flume 1.5.0.1 and Redis 2.8.17.